kmoppel/kmoppel.github.io/_posts/2024-01-05-best-pgdump-compression-settings-in-2024.md

 # Request for Postgres open datasets suggestions

 Do you know of any cool real life "ready-to-load-into-postgres" datasets available on the interwebs?
-Please let me know or even better open a PR in the project [repo](https://github.com/kmoppel/pg-open-datasets)!
+Please let me know via a Github Issue or even better open a more complete PR in the project repo [https://github.com/kmoppel/pg-open-datasets](https://github.com/kmoppel/pg-open-datasets)!
 Thank you!

 ## A notice on availability for consulting